dvojak-cz/Bachelor-Thesis/doc/device.md

 1. Check IP address is valid
 1. Check node exists
     1. Check if node has required labels
-1. Check if all components, that are listed, are up up
+1. Check if all components, that are listed, are up
 2. Check if device has unique names for *TCP* and *UDP*

 **With strict mode enabled (default)**\